vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/09_LITERATURE_AND_SONG.md

 (v) Epic period.

 From the hymnal age we enter the epic period of Tamil literature.
 The outstanding work of this period is Kamba Ramayanam.
 According to orthodox tradition Kamba Ramayanam was completed in the year 885 A.D.
 (Salivahana Saka 807).
-But there is a good deal of literary evidence to show that Kamba- nattalvar was a contemporary of the Chola king, Kulottunga II and of Prataparudra 1 of Warangal.
+But there is a good deal of literary evidence to show that Kambanattalvar was a contemporary of the Chola king, Kulottunga II and of Prataparudra 1 of Warangal.
 From epigraphic evidence the date of these kings is fixed in the twelfth century A.D.
 Hence, present-day scholars consider that Kamba Ramayanam also would have been composed in the twelfth century A.D.
 Vengadam and its sanctity are described in Kamba Ramayanam, Kishkindha Kandam, ‘Nadavitta Padalam,' stanzas 26, 27 and 28 thus ;----

 "(Commanding his armies under different leaders to proceed in different directions in search of Sita, Sugriva says to Hanuman You will reach the cool Vengada Hill which is overgrown with forests full of bee-hives, which limits the boundary between the northern and the southern language, which contains the Truth enshrined in the Four Vedas and all the Sastras, which is the abode of all good deeds and which stands out as the eternal Satya.
 We have to worship the holy men that are on the Vengada hills even from here, holy men who do good deeds without any idea of reward, who have freed themselves from all Karma both good and bad, who look on riches and poverty alike and who have attained the highest bliss.
 The sacred Vengada Hill contains many rivers where a number of true brahmins bathe and has many Asramas where live a number of holy men of great tapas and of deep knowledge of the Vedas and hoary Sastras; cloud-topped slopes of the hill abound in precious stones and on this hill all animals, naturally inimical, sleep together forgetting their feuds, lured to sleep by the sweet music of Kinnara Vadya of the fair celestial maidens.)"